-Another generalization of the QLT is Nonlinear Guiding Center theory (NLGC), proposed by Matthaeus et al. (2003).
-In this theory two key assumptions used.
-The first is the assumption that the pair correlation function of particle velocities, $\mean{v (t) v (t ')}$, is known, and it depends only on the difference of times $t-t'$.
-Second, the strong assumption about the spatial distribution of the particles is made, namely, the average value of $\mean{e^{i \vec{k} \vec{r}(t)}}$ is written by hand.
-This makes it possible to obtain an integral equation for the value of $D_\perp$ which is the diffusion coefficient across the mean magnetic field.
-It should be noted that NLGC, as well as many other QLT, constructed generally on the assumption that particles move along the magnetic field lines.
-In fact, it solves the problem of random walk the magnetic field lines.
-However, in reality, along the lines move only untrapped particles.
-As soon as the particle moves in a trapped state, its motion is not therefore well described.
+Matthaeus et al. \cite{Matt03} proposed another generalization of the QLT, the Nonlinear Guiding Center theory (NLGC).
+This theory makes two key assumptions.
+First, the pair correlation function of particle velocities, $\mean{v (t) v (t ')}$, is supposed to be known and depends only on a time difference $t-t'$.
+Second, a strong assumption about the spatial distribution of particles is made, namely, the function $\mean{e^{i \vec{k} \vec{r}(t)}}$ is written quite arbitrarily.
+This allows obtaining an integral equation for the diffusion coefficient $D_\perp$ transverse the mean magnetic field.
+It should be mentioned that NLGC, as well as many other generalizations of QLT, is based on the assumption that particles move along the magnetic field lines.
+Actually, the problem of random walk of magnetic field lines rather than the problem of particle diffusion is solved.
+However, in reality, only untrapped particles move along the field lines.
+Thus the motion of a particle is no more described by these theories, as the particle is trapped.

-The main question that is explored in the aforementioned articles is the anisotropy of diffusion coefficients $D_\perp/D_\parallel$.
-Often it is assumed that the dependence of $D_\parallel$ on the particle energy is already known.
-Another approach for calculation of $D$ is used by Dogiel et al. (1987).
-In this paper it is assumed that on the scale less than the correlation length of the magnetic field $L$ a magnetized particle moves along a straight line.
-That gives the estimate of coefficient of diffusion $D = vL$.
+The main question studied in the aforementioned papers is the anisotropy $D_\perp/D_\parallel$ of diffusion coefficients.
+The dependence of $D_\parallel$ on the particle energy is often assumed to be already known.

+Dogiel et al. \cite{DI87} calculated $D$ by a different method.
+They assumed that on the scale less than the correlation length $L_0$ of the magnetic field a magnetized particle moves along a straight line.
+That gives the estimate of the diffusion coefficient $D = v_0 L_0$.
 However, this assumption is rather rough.
-This approach also takes into account only untrapped particles, and can give too high value for the diffusion coefficient.
+This approach also takes into account only untrapped particles, and possibly gives too high value for the diffusion coefficient.